Wideband THz Multi-User Downlink Communications with Leaky Wave Antennas: LWA-Aided Downlink Beamforming

-The \ac{lwa} communication model in \eqref{eq:channel input-output} is formulated for a generic path loss $\PathLoss(\cdot,\cdot)$.
-Thus, while we, for simplicity, set it to be range dependent, one can also use frequency dependent profiles, which are expected to be encountered in THz.
-While our beampattern design is based on the sum-rate maximization formulated in \eqref{eq:rate optimization}, one can consider alternative relevant problems that follow from the \ac{lwa} model.
-For instance, \eqref{eq:rate optimization} is formulated assuming that the users can process the full wideband signals, while users may operate at a given subband.
-Moreover, in practice, the \ac{lwa} configuration $b$ and $L$ is controlled via mechanical measures, and thus, one may be constrained in how frequently it can be modified.
-Finally, our formulation assumes that the users' locations are known, without exploring how they are recovered by \ac{lwa}-aided \acp{bs}.
-These extensions are left for future work.
+We finally note that the \ac{lwa} communication model in \eqref{eq:channel input-output} is formulated for a generic path loss function $\PathLoss(\cdot,\cdot)$.
+Thus, while we set it to be range-dependent for simplicity, one can also use frequency-dependent profiles, which are expected to be encountered in THz.
+Another potential extension of our work is the analysis of the uplink, where a multiple-access channel model based on \eqref{eq:sum rate} is expected to be representative due to reciprocity, while the sum rate formulation differs from the one considered here~\cite[Ch.
+6]{tse2005fundamentals}.
+Moreover, while our beampattern design is based on the sum rate maximization in \eqref{eq:rate optimization}, alternative relevant problems that follow from the \ac{lwa} model can be considered.
+For instance, we currently focus on the upper bound for the achievable sum rate calculated by \eqref{eq:sum rate}, and thus do not account for fairness or user-specific data rate requirements, which require a modification of the objective.
+Further, inspired by the importance of having controllable beampatterns in \ac{mimo}~\cite[Ch.
+10]{tse2005fundamentals} and hybrid \ac{mimo}~\cite{shlezinger2023ai} systems, we consider a framework where one can adjust the parameters $b$ and $L$ that affect the beampattern.
+In practice, these \ac{lwa} configuration parameters are controlled via electronic or mechanical measures, which may constrain how frequently they can be modified.
+Finally, our formulation assumes that the users' locations are known, without exploring how they are recovered by an \ac{lwa}-aided \ac{bs}.
+However, recently, \cite{boljanovic2023joint} have shown that employing THz rainbow transmissions can in fact facilitate acquiring such localization estimates, which can be potentially combined with our subsequent beamforming task.
+These extensions of our study, whose aim is to introduce the framework of \ac{lwa}-aided communications and its potential for THz systems, are left for future work.